 Here are some current or recent pieces and/or ones that I'm sometimes asked to share (or just like to!).
 For a fuller list, see my CV.

-Steven J. Jackson, “Rethinking Repair,” in Media Meets Technology, eds.
-Pablo Boczkowski, Kirsten Foot, and Tarleton Gillespie (MIT Press: forthcoming, 2013).
+Steven J. Jackson, “Rethinking Repair,” in Tarleton Gillespie, Pablo Boczkowski, and Kirsten Foot, eds.
+Media Technologies: Essays on Communication, Materiality and Society.
+MIT Press: Cambridge MA, 2014.

 Steven J. Jackson, David Ribes, Ayse Buyuktur, and Geoffrey C. Bowker, “Collaborative Rhythm: Temporal Dissonance and Alignment in Distributed Scientific Work,” in Proceedings of the 2011 Computer-Supported Cooperative Work (CSCW) Conference, Hangzhou, China, March 20—23, 2011.